 Since 1987, Scribes has presented an annual award for the best student-written article in a law review or journal.
-The Scribes Law-Review Award is presented at the Scribes annual CLE, which is usually held in April.
+The Scribes Law-Review Award is presented at the Scribes National Conference for Law Review Editors, which is usually held in early April.

 The professors and the committee members judge each article on these four criteria: